plentymarkets/api-doc/README.md

 # api-doc

 This is the official repository for the "plentymarkets API" and the "plentybase API".
-Here we are listing our diverse Specifications for our API.
+Here we display the specifications for our API.

 ## OpenApi
-It mets the Specification for [OpenApi](https://github.com/OAI/OpenAPI-Specification), in [Version 2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md)
+This documentation meets all specifications for [OpenApi](https://github.com/OAI/OpenAPI-Specification) in [Version 2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).

 ## Postman
-..in porgress
+Adherence to the Postman format is under development.